 Celebrating Apple’s contribution to the music industry

-Steve Jobs’ death on October 5, 2011, caused a massive outpouring of public grief the likes of which has rarely been seen for a business executive.
+Jobs’ death on October 5, 2011, caused a massive outpouring of public grief rarely seen for a business executive.

 The way Jobs helped bridge the gap between technology and the humanities made him particularly relevant to the Grammys crowd.
-Apple also shook up the music industry in the process.
-By February 2012, the iTunes Music Store was the biggest music vendor in the entire world.
+Apple also shook up the music industry.
+The iTunes Music Store opened for business in 2003.
+By February 2010, it ranked as the biggest music vendor in the entire world.

 Jobs’ posthumous Grammy win in 2012 marked the second time The Recording Academy honored Jobs and his company’s accomplishments.
 Apple won a Technical Grammy Award in 2002 for “outstanding technical contributions to the music industry and recording field.”

 What do you think Apple’s biggest contribution to the music industry is?
 Let us know your thoughts in the comments below.